nanoframework/nanoFirmwareFlasher/README.md

 ```console
 *** Hold down the BOOT/FLASH button in ESP32 board ***
 ```

+:warning: To update FeatherS2 and TinyS2 the boards need to put in _download mode_ by holding [BOOT], clicking [RESET] and then releasing [BOOT].

 ### Update the firmware of an ESP32 target